Welcome! You have reached the wood-rots

-For photos of our repair work (before/after) along
+To see photos of our repair work (before/after) or

 CUBICLE BROWN-ROT: Wood is very brittle and has the appearance of burnt wood with cracks cutting across